tanjascats/sangreea/README.md

 * no dispersion of last cluster

-### Your part
+### Updates within this project

-You work will consist of implementing 3 functions in the NodeCluster class:
+The work consists of implementation of 3 functions in the NodeCluster class:

 1. computeRangeCost: Given this cluster and a candidate node, compute the cost for a potential expansion of the clusters current range (generalization, paper Definition 4, page 8)).
 2. computeNewGeneralization: Given this cluster and a candidate node, compute the most specific possible generalization for the node to fit into the cluster (walk up the hierarchy, paper Definition 4, page 8):
   * cluster['sex'] = Male, candidate['sex'] = Female => result = 'all'
 3. computeSIL: given the cluster and a candidate node, compute the structural neighborhood similarity using binary neighborhood vectors as given in the paper, Definition 11, page 12.

-The difference between my reference implementation and the assignment version with method stubs is only a few dozen lines of code, so this should be fairly straightforward ;)

-### Submission

-Please just fork the github repository, add your code, and send me a pull request when you're done.

-### Deadline

-Friday, July 8th, 23:59 hours ;)

-### Good luck!

 [Bernd Malle, June 15th, 2016]

+[Tanja Šarčević, June 10th, 2020]